Pre-Workout Ingredients: An Overview

 If you're looking for the best pre-workout ingredients, stick to supplements that primarily use caffeine (in lower doses) combined with theanine, beta-alanine, and creatine.
 These are the safest and most effective options.

-On the surface, creating effective workout fuel seems like an easy equation.
-But, in the murky world of supplements, there are a surprising number of ingredients that might feel like they give you a buzz, but, actually, don't do anything to increase energy, boost strength, or help endurance.
+In the murky world of supplements, there are a surprising number of ingredients that might feel like they give you a buzz, but, actually, don't do anything to increase energy, boost strength, or help endurance.

 In fact, the International Olympic Committee published a consensus statement on supplements, and out of the thousands of available products, they only identified 5 ingredients that directly benefit performance and have strong research.